samvera/hyku/SSH-to-AWS-demo-stack.md

 1. Click `demo-bastion` from the list
 1. In the "Description" tab below, copy the "Public DNS" value
 1. In your console type `ssh -A -i ~/.ssh/hybox ec2-user@<paste DNS here>` to connect to the bastion host
-1. Back in your browser, click "demo-webapp" (for instance) from the list
+1. Back in your browser, click `demo-webapp` (for instance) from the list
 1. In the "Description" tab below, copy the "Private DNS" value
 1. Now you can SSH to any other machine in the cluster via e.g. `ssh ip-10-0-5-178.ec2.internal` (If you get a `Permission denied (publickey)` error, you may need to run the `ssh-add ~/.ssh/hybox` step from the instructions below.)